 A helpful tool to prevent too much bending this winter is an adaptive shovel.
 It’s second handle keeps you from having to grip too far down the shovel, thus preventing excess bending.
 These types of shovels or adaptive attachments can typically be found at your local hardware store or at any major hardware retailer.

-Do you have pain in your low back, neck, or shoulders after shoveling?
+Do you have pain in your low back, neck, or shoulders?

-Our Physical Therapists can help!
+Our Physical & Occupational Therapists can help!
 Schedule an appointment today and get you back to feeling your best.

-No referral is required and appointments are covered by most insurances.
+No referral is required, and appointments are covered by most insurance.